ibm-cloud-docs/hardware-firewall-shared/faqs.md

 {:note: .note}
 {:important: .important}

-# FAQs for Hardware Firewall (Shared)
+# FAQs for Hardware Firewall
 {: #faqs-for-hardware-firewall-shared-}

-The following are frequently asked questions when working with the Hardware Firewall (Shared).
+The following are frequently asked questions when working with the Hardware Firewall.

 ## What is a firewall?
 {: faq}